Almost all major roadways and highways are divided into lanes. These lanes have lines on the road surface that indicate:

 • There is a sign that says not to pass.

 • Another vehicle is stopped for a pedestrian.

 • A school bus has flashing red lights with the stop arm sticking out.

 EMERGENCY STOPPING LANES

-There is often a portion of road on highways between the curb and the lane that is a designated emergency stopping lane.
-Like the name implies, you should only stop here if you have an emergency that needs to be dealt with immediately.
+There is often a portion of the road on highways between the curb and the lane that is a designated emergency stopping lane.
+As the name implies, you should only stop here if you have an emergency that needs to be dealt with immediately.